marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/source-files-containing-type-information.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: generated files, files, generated

 .. _files:

-.. index:: generated files

-.. index:: files, generated

 Source Files Containing Type Information
 ****************************************